 As you formulate your B2B marketing strategy, capitalize on the emotional aspect of purchase decisions.
 Your target buyer must make choices that affect not only themselves but their entire company.
-Create a brand story that addresses both their desires and concerns, then provide the solutions they’re searching for.
+Create a brand story that addresses their desires and concerns, then provide the solutions they’re searching for.

 Storytelling is powerful, especially in B2B marketing campaigns, because it inspires and motivates.
 Telling your brand story connects your business with the buyers you’re targeting.
 It associates positive emotions with your brand.
 And it sells your product without being blatantly pitchy or over the top with self-promotion.